Six Flags Great Adventure: Metropolis

-In summer 2016, permits were released for a Justice League: Battle for Metropolis dark ride to be placed where Batman and Robin: The Chiller once stood.
-The area surrounding Justice League: Battle for Metropolis was rethemed to Metropolis.
-In 2018, Cyborg Cyber Spin opened in the Metropolis area.

 Lakefront

 Lakefront, as its name suggests, is found right on the lake in the back of the property.
 The rides and structures in Lakefront all have a nautical theme.
-The section also includes an Asian-themed eatery (formerly branded as a Panda Express).

 Frontier Adventures

 Previously known as "Best of the West" and "Rootin' Tootin' Rip Roarin'", Frontier Adventures is the park's western-themed section.
 It is home to the Fort and the Best of the West restaurant, as well as some of the park's rides.

-Frontier Adventures is now home to the Safari Off Road Adventure station.
 It stands on the former location of the Super Teepee and the Conestoga Wagon.

 Bugs Bunny National Park

 Bugs Bunny National Park opened in 2006 along with El Toro.
 It has a series of camp-themed rides, all in a rustic area on the lake.
-Attractions include Bugs Bunny Camp Carousel, Bugs Bunny National Water Park Tower, Bugs Bunny Ranger Pilots, Daffy Duck's Hot Air Balloons, Porky Pig Camp Wagons, and Wile E. Coyote Canyon Blaster.

 Plaza del Carnaval

 This area was originally part of Frontier Adventures, and was also called "Hernando's Hideaway" for the opening of Rolling Thunder.
 This section of the park has heavy Spanish influences, including music, lights, and various structures including the station for El Toro.
 The whole area is very festive and is filled with vibrant colors, stucco buildings, and Spanish tile roofs.